eptalights/eptalights-python/docs/tokenized_operands.rst

 1. **Variables** (e.g. - ``p``), or
 2. **Non-variables** (e.g. - constants like ``5`` or expressions like ``&`` in ``&c``).

-Consider the following step extracted from a function in the Eptalights API:
+Consider the following step extracted from a function in the Eptalights Sophia API:

 .. code-block:: python